Old Postal Cards and Photos of Gildersome

 (4) The Spread Eagle

 (7) Toll Bar and toll keepers house, looking towards the crossroads.
 The building in the middle is the Smithy shown on the map above.
-The tool bar may have been in this place since the 1826 and the creation of Gelderd Rd.
+The toll bar may have been in this place since 1826 and the creation of Gelderd Rd (The Leeds Birstal Turnpike).

 (8) Plantation House